 - Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
-Do you need permission from the employer before you accept those practice of medicine related positions?
+Do you need the employer’s permission before accepting those practicing medicine-related positions?

-- Practice Call Schedule: How often are you on call (after hours office call, hospital call (if applicable))?
+- Practice Call Schedule: How often are you on call (after-hours office call, hospital call (if applicable))?

-- Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, patient encounters, etc.)?
+- Productivity Compensation: If there is productivity compensation, how is it calculated (wRVU, net collections, patient encounters, etc.)?
 Is there an annual review?

 - Paid Time Off: How much time off does the job offer?
-What is the split between vacation, sick days, CME attendance and holidays?
-Is there a HR guide?
+What is the split between vacation, sick days, CME attendance, and holidays?
+Is there an HR guide?

 - Dues and Fees: Which business financial expenses are covered (board licensing, DEA registration, privileging, AMA membership, Board review)?